spesavento/Multimedia-Systems/README.md

 # Multimedia-Systems

-This repository contains both personal projects, as well as projects related to a graduate course I am taking.
+This repository contains both personal projects, as well as projects related to a graduate course I am taking. <br>
 Please reach out if you would like to see the code, which will be posted before the summer.

 ### Project 1